roybailey/neo4k/README.md

 * Create a Kotlin friendly wrapper for accessing Neo4j
 * Support Neo4j Embedded and Bolt drivers directly
-* Same interface works with Embedded or Bolt instances
+* Same neo4j interface working with Embedded or Bolt drivers
 * No other frameworks (no Spring or neo4j-ogm)
-* Simple mapping to kotlin data classes (MyBatis like inspiration)
+* Simple mapping to clean kotlin data classes (MyBatis like inspiration)

 ## User Guide